New around here?

 Words and Images by Chelsea Petaja

-When it comes time to address wedding invitations, some see it as an opportunity to add a personal touch, while others would prefer to take advantage of envelope address printing (which we now offer!) and brush their hands clean.
+When it comes time to address save the dates, invitations, or wedding thank you cards, some see it as an opportunity to add a personal touch, while others would prefer to take advantage of envelope address printing and brush their hands clean.
 If you see yourself in the first camp, read on to hear from one of our absolute favorite hand-letterers around, Chelsea Petaja.
-Below, she shares her tips on how to address your wedding invitations with calligraphy — whether on your own or with a helping hand.
+Below, she shares her tips on how to address it with calligraphy — whether on your own or with a helping hand.

 Have you seen any emerging trends in wedding calligraphy recently?